stewthestew/Wood/README.md

 # Wood 🌲

-A simple and colorful logging library for Rust.
+A simple and colorful logging crate for Rust.

 ## Installation
 Add the following to your `Cargo.toml`: